Castlereagh College

 Castlereagh College was a further and higher education college in east Belfast.
 In 2007, it merged with the Belfast Institute of Further and Higher Education to form part of the Belfast Metropolitan College.

-The site is home to 6 buildings in total with classrooms for different disciplines.
+The site is home to six buildings in total with classrooms for different disciplines.

+As of 2023, The Castlereagh site has been proposed for closure amid tightening budgets within the Belfast Metropolitan College, along with problems maintaining the building due to age.